giuseppeiacono/OCP-Java-SE-8/dates_times_locales_and_resource_bundles/README.md

 Duration durationMinutes = Duration.ofMinutes(timeDifference);
 System.out.println("Duration is " + durationMinutes);
 ```
-The output of this code is **Duration is PT3H30M**, where PT means "period of time" and the remaining value is the difference of time of three hours and 30 minutes.
+The output is **Duration is PT3H30M**, where PT means "period of time" and the remaining value is the difference of time of three hours and 30 minutes.

 ### NBA match reminders
 We talk about several features of the new ``java.time.*`` package that are very intuitive and simplify the way to deal with datetime objects.
-But now it's time to see a real example to understand how to make the most their power!
+But now it's time to see a real example in order to understand how to make the most their power!

 Suppose that Jose is living in Seville (Spain) and he love NBA!
 He would like to watch live match, but he need a reminder because they will play early in the morning in his time zone.
 Moreover, Jose and his American friend Mike like to comment on the match the day after it, so Jose need another reminder to be sure that Mike will be awake when he will make the video call.